rramadeu/rramadeu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
- Graduate Research Assistant in the [Blueberry Breeding & Genomics Lab](https://www.blueberrybreeding.com).
-He is also a Ph.
-D. candidate in Horticultural Sciences (Breeding & Genetics) w/ focus on autopolyploidy & plant genetics and breeding.
+ Quantitative Genetics Scientist at Bayer Crop Science.
+He did a Ph.
+D. in Horticultural Sciences (Breeding & Genetics) w/ focus on autopolyploidy & plant genetics and breeding.
 Primarly, work on the development and application of statistical-genetics methods to aid plant breeding.

- Interested in R, plant breeding, statistical-genetics, and polyploidy.
+ Interested in R, plant breeding, and quantitative genetics.

   My CV **[here](https://github.com/rramadeu/cv/raw/master/CVAmadeu.pdf)**.